General Concepts

 Packages

-In Concrete CMS, a Package is a set of components with a PHP Controller that defines its properties and behaviors.
+In Concrete, a Package is a set of components with a PHP Controller that defines its properties and behaviors.
 It streamlines the installation or removal of features, and bundles both code and content.
 Marketplace-delivered themes or add-ons come as zipped Package files.
 Starting Point Packages offer sample content, residing in a distinct directory with a content.xml, but largely mirror regular Packages.